loader image

 Your policy should outline:

-• How often AML training takes place
+• how often AML training takes place;

-• Which roles receive which type of training
+• which roles receive which type of training;

-• How you test understanding (e.g. online assessments or scenario discussions)
+• how you test understanding (e.g. online assessments or scenario discussions);

-• How training completion is recorded
+• how training completion is recorded.

 5. Explain your internal reporting and escalation process

+Clear escalation pathways prevent hesitation and protect both the employee and the business from regulatory breaches.
 Every staff member should know exactly what to do if they have a suspicion.
-Your policy must set out:

-• How to make an internal report to the MLRO
+• how to make an internal report to the MLRO;

-• What happens once a report is made
+• what happens once a report is made;

-• The importance of confidentiality and the prohibition on ‘tipping off’
+• the importance of confidentiality and the prohibition on ‘tipping off’.

 6. Cover record-keeping and data retention